gbdev/meta/CONTRIBUTING.md

 ## General

-- In case you are unsure, you can reach out the maintainers on [Discord, IRC or Matrix](https://gbdev.io/chat.html)
+- In case you are unsure, you can reach out the maintainers on [Discord or IRC](https://gbdev.io/chat.html)

 ## Issues